-- Unvaccinated Campers must have a negative PCR test within 3-5 days of arrival at camp.
+- ALL Campers must have a negative PCR test within 3-5 days of arrival at camp.
 Please schedule the test to ensure you have the results prior to Check-in Day, and as close to arrival as possible, so they can be sent to camp before arrival.
 Camper’s results of the PCR test must be back before a person can arrive at camp.

 - We encourage families to protect their COVID test results and increase the likelihood that campers will arrive COVID free by limiting camper interactions to only their immediate household.
 This protects the integrity of their pre-camp COVID test.

-Unvaccinated campers will participate in a rapid covid test at check in.
+Campers will participate in a rapid covid test at check in.
 Campers will move into their cabins after their negative check in day test.
 An unvaccinated camper will participate in a day five pcr test.

 Unvaccinated campers staying for a month will have a third test at the end of their second week at camp.

 Camp Response to Positive Test